top of page

 Sherry Hoppen

-Five years ago, shame was running Stephanie’s life.
+Five years ago, shame was running my life.

-It told her this was just who she was.
+It told me this was just who I was.

-It told her she had already messed up too much.
+It told me I had already messed up too much.

-It told her freedom was for other women — not her.
+It told me freedom was for other women — not for me.

-Because when addiction shows up in your own family — not once, but twice — God plants something deeper than heartbreak.
+When addiction shows up in your family — not once, but twice — God plants something deeper than heartbreak.
 He plants vision.
 He plants courage.
 He plants a place that didn’t exist before.

 One family.
 One mission.
 Freedom looks good on us!